mihikhas0219-suj/New--project-retail-sales-analytics-dashboard/README.md

-# New--project-retail-sales-analytics-dashboard
-Retail Sales Data Analysis using Python and PowerBI
+#Retail Sales Data Analysis using Python and PowerBI
 ## Project Overview

 This project analyzes retail sales data using Python and Power BI to understand sales trends, customer behavior, and product performance.